Esoterical/voron_canbus/README.md

-Before we start a big thanks has to go to the #can_bus_depot thread on the Voron discord.
+Before we start a big thanks has to go to the #mcu_toolhead_boards thread on the Voron discord.
 A wealth of information from some very clever people.
 If you have any of the following combinations of hardware, please look at these existing specific guides:

 Octopus (in CAN bridge mode) and SB2040: https://github.com/akhamar/voron_canbus_octopus_sb2040 by @MastahFR